sharktacos/OpenColorIO-configs/docs/gamut.md

 ![blue](img/guitar1.png)

 Let's say we wanted to use a Color Correct to do some despill of all that blue light in the shot.
-This looks good on the background room, but we are now seeing the out of gamut pixels more clearly on the performer.
+We can see in the image below that this is looking good on the background room, but we are now seeing the out-of-gamut pixels more clearly on the performer.
 There is artifacting and posterization all over him.

 ![blue](img/guitar2.png)

-Now let's look at how that same Color Correct looks when we first apply Gamut Compression.
+Now let's look at how that same Color Correct looks when we first apply Gamut Compression, pictured below.
 The artifacting is gone.
 That's the pixel healing effect of Gamut Compression, and the reason it is applied as the first operation immediately after the input transform (i.e. right after the Read node).
 You want to begin working with healed pixels.
 Otherwise it's like cooking with spoiled food.

 ![blue](img/guitar3.png)